1.1 These terms and conditions set out all the information regarding the Lord Mayor’s Business Awards 2021 (the Terms and Conditions)

 10. Award updates or cancellation:

-10.1.
-Brisbane Economic Development Agency reserves the right to modify these terms and conditions at any time and to cancel or amend the Awards at any time without notice or further recourse to the applicants.
+10.1 Brisbane EDA reserves the right to modify these terms and conditions at any time and to cancel or amend the Awards at any time without notice or further recourse to the applicants.